-(2) Amounts reflect the grant date fair value of all service-vesting RSU awards in accordance with ASC 718.
+(2) Amounts reflect the grant date fair value of all service-vesting RSU awards in accordance with ASC 718, rather than amounts paid to or realized by the named individual.
 The grant date fair value of each RSU award was measured based on the closing price of our shares of our Class A Common Stock on the date of grant.
-For information regarding assumptions underlying the value of equity awards, see Note 12 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021.
+The amounts reported do not correspond to the economic value received by each non-employee director from the equity award; for example, the price of a share of our Class A Common Stock has declined significantly since the awards were granted.
+For information regarding assumptions underlying the value of equity awards, see Note 13 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022.

-(3) Mr. Bay was appointed a member and the Chairperson of the Board on March 7, 2022.
+(3) Mr. Bay was appointed a member of the Board on March 7, 2022, and served as Chairperson from March 7, 2022 until Mr. Francis was appointed Executive Chair in August 2022.